armandoep/AuthNodeExpress/README.md

 # AuthNodeExpress
-Authentication API with NodeJS, Express and MongoDB
+Authentication API with NodeJS, Express, JWT and MongoDB